jamesward/jamesward.github.com/source/_posts/2010-10-11-data-paging-in-flex-4.markdown

         if (fetchedItems[index] == undefined)
         {
           throw new ItemPendingError("itemPending");
         }

         return _list.getItemAt(index, prefetch);
     }

 In my main application I just create a PagedList, set its length (which should really be done by a remote call instead of manually), and then assign the instance of PagedList to the list property on my instance of AsyncListView.
 With MXML this looks like:

+    <local:pagedlist length="100000" id="items"></local:pagedlist>
+    <s:asynclistview creatependingitemfunction="handleCreatePendingItemFunction" list="{items}" id="asyncListView"></s:asynclistview>

 When the ItemPendingError is thrown, the handleCreatePendingItemFunction is called.
 Now I just figure out what page of data is needed, make sure that there isn't already a pending request for that page, and then make the request.
 When the response comes back I simply update the underlying collection.
 Here is the code that does that: